 It is up to the mentor and mentee to decide how they want their meetings to go.
 Ideas include getting meals together, grabbing a coffee between classes, meeting at the library, exploring gems in the city together, and more!

-Apply Now: Seeking Mentors for the 2020-21 Academic Year
+Apply Now: Seeking Mentees for the 2020-21 Academic Year

 - Making your mentee (first-year students) feel welcome to their new college community.

 - Actively listening to your mentee's issues, worries, challenges, etc. and trying to set a goal to overcome it.